Africa (goddess)

-Goddess Africa, also known as Dea Africa, was the personification of Africa by the Romans in the early centuries of the common era.
-She was one of the fertility and abundance deities to some.
+The Goddess Africa, in Latin Dea Africa, was the personification of Africa by the Romans in the early centuries of the common era.
+She was one of the fertility and abundance deities in North Africa worshiped originally by the berbers especially those of tribe of Ifri.
 Her iconography typically included an elephant-mask head dress, a cornucopia, a military standard, and a lion.